aceiswild/AmpHIIT/README.md

 # AmpHIIT
-AmptHIIT is a tabatha fitness timer app
+AmptHIIT is a tabata fitness timer app